opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

 ---------------------

 When navigating a catalog with only a few datasets, it is easy to scroll down and check all the datasets available.
 But when navigating catalogs with dozens, even hundreds of datasets, scrolling down isn't an option.
-As an end-user on an open data portal, the reason for visiting that portal may not be just curiosity.
+As a user on an open data portal, the reason for visiting that portal may not be just curiosity.
 The reason for being on the portal may be for a precise purpose ; to find specific data or to search for data from a specific topic, time period or even geographic area.

 For these reasons and more, a variety of filtering options are available, below the number of datasets and the catalog sorting option, on the left side of the interface.